Understanding addiction and the recovery journey

 Including family in treatment

 A treatment centre that does not consider the impact of addiction on an individual’s whole family would not be doing its job properly.
-At The Manor Clinic, we include patients’ family members throughout treatment in the following ways:
+Patients’ family members can be included throughout treatment in the following ways:

 - Encourage interaction with family members and loved ones from very early on